 This Committee looks at risks and performance in Finance, Human Resources, Information Technology, Performance Management and Communications.

 The National Park Authority consists of all 18 Members and usually meets every other month.

 The Sustainable Development Fund (SDF) supports projects that provide social, environmental, economic and cultural benefits, to improve the quality of...

 This Committee provides a more formal and robust framework to enable the Authority to better scrutinise aspects of its work.

-All policies relating to employment, terms and conditions, health and well-being are determined by the Personnel Committee.
+All policies relating to employment, terms and conditions, health and well-being are determined by the Human Resources Committee.

 Operational Review Committee

 This Committee looks at risks and performance in the following areas unless already covered by the Audit and Corporate Services Review Committee.